cmwada-afk/Hawaii-Google-Maps-Reviews-Analysis/README.md

 ## Data Cleaning and Exploratory Data Analysis

-To clean the data, I created an `is_restaurant` column to identify food-related businesses based on their category.
-I also replaced `'None'` strings in the `price` column with actual `NaN` values to properly represent missing data.
+To set up the data for it to be analyzed correctly, I made an is_restaurant variable that helps identify food and non-food related businesses, based on the business's category.
+I also made sure to standardize the missing values of the dataset; specifically the price column as many businesses had None in that column.
+I replaced the None with with NaN, to represent actual missing values, and this cleaning of the data made it easier to compare the food and non-food related businesses.

 **Cleaned DataFrame (first 5 rows):**